c3l3si4n/pugdns/README.md

 ```
 sudo tcpdump -i <interface> -s 65535 -B 4096 udp port 1234
 ```
+In the future, you won't need to do that ofc.
 ## Overview

 pugdns is designed for security researchers, network administrators, and penetration testers who need to perform DNS reconnaissance at scale.
 By leveraging AF_XDP sockets, pugdns can send DNS queries at rates significantly higher than traditional tools, making it ideal for domain discovery and DNS enumeration tasks.